|SanBio Co., Ltd. (4592)|

 * The share price is the closing price on January 12, 2017.
 The number of shares issued and BPS were taken from the latest financial report.

-This report outlines the financial results of the SanBio Group (SanBio Co., Ltd. and its subsidiary in the US, SanBio, Inc.) for the third quarter of the term ending January 2017 and so on.
+This report outlines the financial results of the SanBio Group (SanBio Co., Ltd. and its subsidiary in the US, SanBio, Inc.) for the term ending January 2017 and so on.

 HistoryPreviously, Mr. Keita Mori (currently the representative director and president of SanBio Company Limited) was an executive in research and development at Kirin Holdings, Ltd., but was eager to launch a new business in the biotechnology arena.
 He shared this goal with Mr. Toru Kawanishi, an old friend who had served as a consultant at The Boston Consulting Group, and was a cofounder and vice president of CareNet (2150, Mothers of Tokyo Stock Exchange), which assists pharmaceutical companies in sales activities.